wieerwill/advent_of_code_2023/README.md

 cd Day01/ts
 ts-node solution.ts
 ```

+---

+The first part (less complex) is only solved in Python.
+Therefore the python folder has always two scripts (solution1.py and solution2.py) to solve both parts.
+All other languages are only implementing the second part.

 ## Feedback and Collaboration
 I'm always open to feedback and suggestions for improving the solutions.